BBC Sports Personality of the Year: Creation and early years

 The BBC's Sports Personality of the Year was created by Paul Fox, who came up with the idea while he was editor of the magazine show Sportsview.
-The first award ceremony took place in 1954 as part of Sportsview, and was presented by Peter Dimmock.
-Held at the Savoy Hotel on 30 December 1954, the show lasted 45 minutes.
-It consisted of one award for the sportsperson judged by the public to have achieved the most that year.
-Voting was by postcard, and rules presented in a Radio Times article stipulated that nominations were restricted to athletes who had featured on the Sportsview programme since April.
+The first award ceremony took place as part of a special gala edition of Sportsview held at the Savoy Hotel on 30 December 1954.
+The show lasted 45 minutes and was presented by Peter Dimmock.
+The ceremony was combined with two other awards, the sportsman and sportswoman of the year, which were determined by votes through the Sporting Record newspaper.
+The newspaper had presented their sportsman of the year award since 1946, to which they later added a sportswoman of the year award.
+The award for the 1953 Sporting Record winners had been broadcast on BBC radio in April 1954.
+Voting for the BBC award was by postcard, and rules presented in a Radio Times article stipulated that nominations were restricted to athletes who had featured on the Sportsview programme since April.
 For the inaugural BBC Sportsperson of the Year award, 14,517 votes were cast and Christopher Chataway beat fellow athlete Roger Bannister.
 The following year the show was renamed Sports Review of the Year and given a longer duration of 75 minutes.

+The award continued to be held together with the sportsman and sportswoman of the year awards until 1958, by which time the latter awards were being organised by the Daily Express.
+From 1959 the BBC award ceremony was separated from the sportsman and sportswoman of the year awards.